Add To Favorites

 Introduce the lesson by discussing the role storytelling plays in many cultures.
 Then share the Chinese legend of the tangram or read the class Ann Tompert’s book, “Grandfather Tang’s Story.”
 Although the true history of the tangram is unknown, several Chinese legends claim that it was discovered when a wise man accidentally dropped a beautiful tile that shattered into seven geometric pieces.
 As he attempted to repair the tile he found that he could make many different shapes with the pieces and each reminded him of a story.

 Give each student a square of cardboard.
-Show them a diagram like the one included here demonstrating how the square can be divided into seven separate geometric figures.
+Show them a diagram of a set of Tangrams to demonstrate how the square can be divided into seven separate geometric figures.
 Have students use rulers and scissors to separate their squares into similar pieces.

 Demonstrate how pieces can be arranged to form various figures.
 One online resource for images is the Centre for Innovation in Mathematics Teaching at www.cimt.plymouth.ac.uk/resources/puzzles/tangrams/tangsol3.htm.